 2018 Jury Verdicts

 May – Joanne Anderson was awarded $25 million by a jury.
-Ms. Anderson was diagnosed with mesothelioma that she claimed was caused by her inhaling talcum powder when using on her children and while she bowled.
+Ms. Anderson was diagnosed with mesothelioma, which she claimed was caused by her inhaling talcum powder when using it on her children and while she bowled.

-July – A jury awarded 22 women a total verdict of $4.6 billion for causing their ovarian cancer due to frequent use of baby powder products.
+July – A jury awarded 22 women a total verdict of $4.6 billion for causing ovarian cancer due to the frequent use of baby powder products.

 2019 Jury Verdict